QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

 The security consideration from {{?I-D.irtf-nmrg-network-digital-twin-arch}} apply here.
 In addition, the following architectural risks need to be considered:

-Memory Poisoning：If the AI/ML models used by the network AI Agent or Network digital twin are compromised or poisoned with malicious/fake data,they could begin making incorrect or malicious decisions.
+o Memory Poisoning：If the AI/ML models used by the network AI Agent or Network digital twin are compromised or poisoned with malicious/fake data,they could begin making incorrect or malicious decisions.
 Robust checks and validation are necessary to ensure the integrity of these models.
 Session isolation or memory access authentication is also required to mitigate such risk.